Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Although Bubble Rock, on South Bubble Summit, is one of the biggest attractions on the Bubbles, we recommend hiking to both summits as you’ll find a gorgeous overlook of Eagle Lake at North Bubble.

 Dog-Friendly?
-Yes!
-Jordan Pond and Eagle Lake are also dog-friendly if you’d like to add these hikes to your day.
-Just a heads-up that dogs are not allowed to swim in the pond as it’s a public water source.
+Jordan Pond, The Bubbles, and Eagle Lake are dog-friendly.
+Beech Cliffs Trail (along with all ladder hikes in Acadia) is not dog-friendly.
+And just a heads-up that dogs are not allowed to swim in Jordan Pond as it’s a public water source.

-Want a different recommendation for how to spend a day in Acadia National Park during your fall road trip?
-Consider one of these five itineraries.
-All are great ways to spend one day (or five different days) in Acadia National Park.
+More Acadia National Park: If you’d prefer a different recommendation for how to spend a day in Acadia, consider one of these five itineraries.
+All are great ways to spend one day—or five different days—in Acadia National Park.

 Day 3: Bar Harbor, ME